Plus, we explain Green Mountain Power’s battery rebates and programs.

 Cost-wise, batteries are more expensive than generators, but the sticker price is not the full picture.
 When you pair a battery with solar, you can take advantage of incentives like the investment tax credit and net metering.
 Plus, you’re likely protecting more of your home than you would with a small, portable generator.

-Best of all, the fuel is free, clean sunlight, not gasoline.
+Best of all, the fuel is free, with clean sunlight, not gasoline.
 And as long as there’s sun, your battery will continue to recharge itself.
 “If it’s sized correctly and you can be careful with your electricity use during the grid-down events, you can have an indefinite power source,” he says.
 “Even if you fully discharge the system, it will wake itself up to check if there’s sun available and it immediately starts recharging and powering your house off of that system.”

 Another way to use your battery is to employ more home-grown power at home instead of sending it to the grid.
 “Through self-consumption mode, you are effectively reducing your reliance on the grid and acting as a small grid in your home itself,” explains Robert.
 “In self-consumption mode, as soon as there’s not enough energy coming from your solar panels to compensate for the loads in the house, the battery starts discharging.”

-“A lot of people think self-consumption mode is just a time thing, so at night when there is no sun, the battery just discharges,” he adds.
+“A lot of people think the self-consumption mode is just a time thing, so at night when there is no sun, the battery just discharges,” he adds.
 “It’s actually a lot smarter than that.”
 For example, if you’re using a total of 4,000 watts, the battery can see 1,000 is coming from the solar and you’re importing 3,000 from the grid.
 The battery will then discharge 3,000 to zero out any import from the grid.

 For many, this is a great way to seriously lessen reliance on the grid, especially since going completely off-grid isn’t feasible for most budgets.
 “Doing a 100% off-grid energy storage system would require a very large battery,” explains Robert.
 “But this can get someone to an 80-90% grid agnostic condition, without completely breaking the bank.”